 Section 5.
 The Treasurer shall have charge, custody, and be responsible for all funds and securities of the Committee; establish bank account or accounts for the Committee; make deposits and withdrawals as may be directed by the Chair or the Committee.
 The Treasurer shall also furnish the Committee at the August meeting each year a written statement of receipts and disbursements listing from whom and where received and to whom and for what purpose disbursed, and whenever requested by the Chair or the committee.

 Section 1.
 The regular meetings of the Committee shall be held on the second Thursday of each month unless otherwise ordered by the Committee.
 The Committee may vote not to meet in any given month, but may not miss two meetings in succession.

 Section 2.
-The organizational meeting of the Committee shall be held on the second Thursday in August following the primary election.
-The Chair shall set the time of day and place of the meeting, and shall see that written notice is sent to each person elected in the preceding primary election.
+The organizational meeting of the Boone County Democratic Central Committee shall occur no earlier than two weeks following the August primary election and no later than the third Saturday after the primary election.
+The Chair shall set the time of day and place of the meeting, and shall see that written notice is sent to each person who filed for committeeman or committeewomen in the primary election.
 The organizational meeting shall be held in the County Seat in Columbia, MO and be conducted as provided for under Sec.
 115.615, R.S., MO.
 Notices of said meeting shall be mailed by ordinary US Mail no later than ten (10) days before the date set for said meeting.